 The DNR Lands Commissioner issued a resoution on June 22nd, establish statewide burn ban.

-JUNE 23 - September 30th - Outdoor burning only permitted in established fire pits.
+JUNE 23 - September 30th - Outdoor burning also not permitted in established fire pits.
+Only gas grills allowed.
 Check DNR Fire Danger status before burning.
 No other outdoor burning.
 Please refer to Outdoor Burning Tab for detailed burning regulations.
 Burn barrels and burning garbage are illegal in Washington.

 Is your driveway wide enough and stable enough for fire apparatus to travel on?